• Skip to primary navigation

 • Use the spoon and level method for measuring the flour.
 Use a spoon to gather the flour and place in the measuring cup, filling it all the way to the top and allowing it to overflow.
 Then, use the back of a knife to level the top off.

 • The cookies will be very soft when fresh out of the oven but will firm up as they cool, so be sure to allow them to sit on the baking sheet for about 10 minutes.
-Then, transfer to a wire rack to continue cooling.
+Then, transfer to a wire rack or other cooling rack to continue cooling.

 More vegan recipes using peanut butter